sheldonrrr/ask_grok/README.md

 - ask_grok_latest_history.json: Plugin recent query history file, delete it to remove the plugin's recent query history information

 Note!
-- When providing feedback, please do not provide your Grok API Key, please keep it confidential, once leaked, your Grok API Key may be abused.
+- When providing feedback, please do not provide your AI provider's API Key, please keep it confidential, once leaked, your AI provider's API Key may be abused.